ai-on-gke/website/site/content/docs/agentic/agentic-llamaindex/index.md

 	* for a cluster
  	* for Kubernetes permissions for app deployments (using [Workload Identity Federation](https://cloud.google.com/iam/docs/workload-identity-federation))
   * GCS bucket to store data to be ingested to the RAG.
-	* [Artifact registry](https://cloud.google.com/artifact-registry/docs/overview) as a storage for an app-demo  image
+	* [Artifact registry](https://cloud.google.com/artifact-registry/docs/overview) as storage for an app-demo image

 1. Go the terraform directory: